iamsabbirislam/chamok-hover-effect/README.md

 <h2>Licenses</h2>

-You can use chamok hover effect personal / commercial project. <a href="https://opensource.org/licenses/MIT">MIT Licenses</a>
+You can use chamok hover effect personal / commercial project.
+License Under <a href="https://opensource.org/licenses/MIT">MIT Licenses</a>